mdn/content/files/en-us/web/api/eyedropper/index.md

 ### Aborting the eyedropper mode

-This example shows that the eyedropper mode can also be aborted before the user has selected a color or pressed `ESC`.
+This example shows that the eyedropper mode can also be aborted before the user has selected a color or pressed <kbd>Escape</kbd>.

 #### HTML